996icu/996.ICU/proposal/proposal_blockchain_evidence_online.md

 ## References

 In the part, list out links to the reference resource.
-For example, for this proposal, the main reference is <br/>
+For example, for this proposal, the main reference is <br>
 - [PEP 1 -- PEP Purpose and Guidelines](https://www.python.org/dev/peps/pep-0001/)

 ## Copyright

-This document has been placed in the public domain. <br/>
+This document has been placed in the public domain. <br>
 ***996.ICU Project All Right Reserved 2019***